“Hello,” Clara said to the receptionist at the front desk. “I’m here to see Mr. Iben Shedrack.”

 The old man stepped out of the Counselor’s office.
 Without waiting to be invited in, the young couple scrambled to their feet and made their way inside.

-Claura’s phone rang.
-She searched her bag and pulled it out.
+Clara’s phone rang.
+She searched her purse and pulled it out.
 It was her husband.
 She hesitated, then answered anyway.

 “Where are you?”

 “I’m out, why?”

 “Better go and pick the kids when they close from school”

 “It’s your turn to pick them up, why do I have to do it?”

 “I’m going somewhere, you better go and pick them”

 He dropped the call before she could finish her statement.

 Clara fumed.
 She began typing him a text with fast fingers.